lbesnard/encryption/README.md

 # Encryption
-large file asymmetric symmetric encryption using openssl and PEM public/private key
+Bash script using the hybrid(asymmetric symmetric) encryption approach for large files.
+This uses PEM public/private keys which can be converted from id_rsa

 Put both decrypt.sh and encrypt.sh in your path
 ## Encrypt a file with someone's public key